loomio/loomio-docs/oric/src/guide-connectors.md

 ---

-# Self-assessment for board readiness
+# Are your directors ready for connected governance?

+**Technology & digital literacy**

-Good communication today requires Directors to be able to use a computer or smartphone connected to the internet; capable of sending and receiving email, browsing the web, viewing videos and reading electronic documents.
+Connected governance requires directors to use a computer or smartphone connected to the internet.
+They must be capable of sending and receiving email, browsing the web, reading digital documents and viewing and hearing videos.

-Success of using an online tool like Loomio to communicate with your board requires Directors to be familiar with basic apps such as email, internet browser, document and video viewers.

-Here is a quick check list to review with each Director:
+Check that each director has all of the following:

-* An up-to-date computer or smart phone with email, internet browser and video viewer
+* an **up-to-date device**—a computer, tablet or smart phone with email and a modern internet browser
-* Connection to the internet via WIFI, ethernet cable or mobile data plan (3G or above)
+* **internet service** via WIFI, ethernet cable or mobile data plan (3G or above)

-Know how to :

-* Send/Receive email, browse the internet and open links to go to web pages
+* **capability** to send and receive email, browse the internet, download documents and play videos.

-* If Director is not comfortable using their computer or smart phone, is there a person in the organisation, friend of family member who can help them with these things?
+If a director lacks capability in some areas, is there a person in the corporation—or a friend or family member—who can support them?

 Loomio works with all standard internet browsers such as Google Chrome, Microsoft Edge, Firefox and Apple Safari.
-Old out-of-date browsers are not supported, such as Microsoft Internet Explorer.
+Old out-of-date browsers such as Microsoft Internet Explorer may not work.

-[Contact Loomio support](https://www.loomio.com/contact) to let us know if you have problems with Loomio on your device.
+If you have a problem using Loomio on your device, [Contact Loomio support](https://decisions.oric.gov.au/contact).

 ---

-# 1. Set up your board on Loomio
+# 1. Adjust group settings for the board

 ## Group settings

-Your Loomio group is pre-configured to help you get started.
-As a Connector you have been given administration rights for the group.
+Your Loomio group comes pre-configured to help you get started.
+As a connector you have administrative rights for the group.
 This means you can edit group settings.

-Please review each of the following settings and change to suit your organization.
+Please review each of the following settings and make whatever changes will best suit your corporation.

 *On your group home page, go to the **Settings** tab and click **Edit group settings**.*

+You will land in the settings for your group’s Profile, where you can adjust the following:

-**Group name**: The name of your organization is the default.
-Do you want to change this?
+**Group name**: The name of your corporation is the default.
+Make it your own.

-**Handle**: A simplified label for your group that you can share with others, *e.g. decisions.oric.gov.au/loomio*.
+**Handle**: A simplified label for your group that becomes part of the web address for it.
+Tip short is good!

-- ***Tip**: Short names work best for your handle.*

-**Cover image**: Upload an image that represents your organization. *(Replace the stock image.)*
+**Cover image**: Upload an image that represents your corporation. *(Replace the stock image.)*

 **Logo**: Upload your logo to appear alongside your group name when people visit your group.

 ![](https://i.imgur.com/lMpyr2K.png#border-none)

-**Group Description**: The group description is the first place people see when they arrive into your group.
-This helps new people as they join your group to understand the purpose of the group, what work you are going to do, and provide any other information that helps people as they participate.
+**Group Description**: The group description is the first place people see when they arrive into your Loomio group.
+Write it to help new directors to understand the purpose of the group and the work you will do together.
+Provide any other information that orients people and encourages them to participate.

 A template description for your group is provided.
 You can edit or replace with your own text, upload or link to any relevant documents.
 A wide range of formatting tools are available to help you, including:

 * **Attach files**: Use the paper clip icon to attach files from your computer. *(Find this just below the group description box.)*
 * **Insert link**: Go to the internet page you want to link to, copy the link to your clipboard.
 Highlight the text that you want to link.
-Click Insert link and paste the link and click Apply.
+Click Insert link and paste the link and click ***Apply***.

-**Group Description Template**

-Here is an example of a group description.
+**An example of a group description**

 ![](group-description-template-1.png#width-90)

+Once you’re happy with the group profile, check the other tabs for PRIVACY, PERMISSIONS and THREADS.
+You are free to make any changes you wish but the following suggestions may help.

 ## Other Group settings

 **Privacy**

-Check your group privacy is set to **Secret**. *Only invited people can find the group.
-All threads are private.*
+Check your group privacy is set to **Secret**.
+That means people will only know the group exists if they have been invited to it.

 ![](https://i.imgur.com/EXGZqWY.png#border-none)

 **Permissions**

-As group administrator you can modify what members of your group can do.
-The initial permissions are set for the safety of your group while allowing members to use the main features of Loomio.
+As group administrator you can modify what members of your group are allowed to do.
+Permissions are initially set to balance safety and freedom to use the main features of Loomio.

 ![](https://i.imgur.com/fHiM0NC.png#border-none)

-## Category Tags
+## Tags

-Use tags to make it easy to find threads of a certain type or topic.
-Tags can be applied when starting or editing a Thread, Poll or Proposal.
+Use tags to make it easy to find threads of a particular type or on a particular topic.

 Your Loomio group is pre-configured with the following tags.

-*Administration, AGM, Board meeting, CEO Report, Guide, Finance, Legal, Members, Minutes, Planning, Policy, Reporting, Resolutions, Rule book, Special meetings, Strategy, Template.*
+*Admin, AGM, Board meeting, Report, Finance, Legal, Members, Minutes, Planning, Policy, Resolution, Rule book, General meeting, Strategy, Template.*

-Tags are visible under the **Thread** tab by clicking on **tags**.

-The tag name shows the number of items that have been tagged.
+On the ***Threads*** page there is a dropdown arrow to see your tags.

 ![](https://i.imgur.com/Lwz23oc.png#border-none)

-Add tags when you start a new **Thread**, **Poll** or **Proposal**.
+You can create and apply tags when you start or edit a ***thread***, ***poll*** or ***proposal***.

 ![](https://i.imgur.com/1tGXeFO.png#border-none)

-Add your own tags by clicking on the **Add tag** icon and **New tag**.
+Look for the tag icon.
+When you start typing, existing tags will appear for you to add.
+Or if no tag with that word exists, you can create one.

 ![](https://i.imgur.com/ydlPlCm.png#border-none)